 According to Bill Topel, Director at BDO Digital Financial Services, “2020 prompted much wider and more rapid consumer adoption of digital banking, and this represents a valuable opportunity for middle market financial institutions.
 Implementing a digital strategy can help them get closer to their customers and tap new revenue and business models that will yield lasting benefits.”

 The bots are coming

-The age of opening banking is here.
+The age of open banking is here.
+Under open banking, banks allow access and control of customers’ personal and financial data to third-party service providers.
 In Europe, regulators have forced banks to open their application programming interfaces to app developers under the updated Payment Services Directive (PSD2) regulation.
 Open APIs are taking hold in North America and Asia too, driven by market competition as banks work with tech firms and startups to create new apps and services that will keep their offering competitive.

 The Financial Brand writes that these four firms are perhaps the biggest threat facing the industry: “Their market capitalization and use of data to deliver increasingly improved consumer experiences is a threat that can’t be ignored.”
 Financial Brand suggests a three-step strategy; 1) identify disruptive trends relevant to your industry and market; 2) determine the size, timing, and likelihood of impact and how those changes could affect your business; 3) develop a strategic plan to mitigate risks and maximize opportunities.

 The industry is unprepared